-In our post, 4 Key Benefits of a Revocable Trust, we discussed the benefits of placing your assets into a revocable trust before your death or potential incapacity.
+In a previous post, we discussed the benefits of placing your assets into a revocable trust before your death or potential incapacity.
 Revocable trusts provide numerous benefits not enjoyed by individuals whose estate plans involve the use of a Last Will and Testament (“Will”) alone.

-(1) Simplified, Faster, and Less Expensive Distribution Process:
+(1) A Simplified, Faster, Less Expensive Distribution Process

 Assets held in a revocable trust are not subject to the probate process.
 Therefore, they can be distributed to your beneficiaries without court oversight, through a simplified process that is typically less expensive and time-consuming.